 Adequacy should be measured by a positive number.
-No. In fact, information conveyed by a translation can be misleading: a "contresens" (mistranslation) can lead to false assumptions and erroneous decisions.
-We saw many such cases while participating in the subjective evaluation of IWSLT campaigns.
-Thus, adequacy should rather be computed using kappa coefficients, which measure agreement or disagreement between the original message and a candidate translation, and adequacy scores should be between -1 and +1.
+No. In fact, information conveyed by a translation can be actually misleading: a "contresens" (mistranslation) can lead to false assumptions.
+We have seen many such cases while participating in the subjective evaluation of IWSLT campaigns.
+Thus adequacy should rather be computed using kappa coefficients, which measure agreement or disagreement between the original message and a candidate translation.